jakub-swiniarski/sfml-pong/README.md

 pong
 ```
 ### How to uninstall?
-Go inside the cloned repository and run this with root privileges:: <br/>
+Go inside the cloned repository and run this with root privileges: <br/>
 ```shell
 make uninstall
 ```